alw1746/RPI-LCD-STM32/README.md

   #define TFT_CS         PA4**

 ### XPT2046 touchscreen driver
-- Copy /libraries/XPT2046_touchscreen to your .../Arduino/libraries folder.
+- unzip libraries/XPT2046_touchscreen.zip to your .../Arduino/libraries folder.
 - Original code at https://github.com/PaulStoffregen/XPT2046_Touchscreen
 - XPT2046_Touchscreen::update() has been modified to align the rotation function with GFX's setRotation(1).